Orbit Browser Extension

 Using the extension

-Once setup is complete, navigate to any issue or pull request.
-You should now see an Orbit icon in the header of each comment.
+Once setup is complete, navigate to any issue, discussion or pull request, any profile page on LinkedIn or Twitter, or an email thread in Gmail.
+You should now see an Orbit icon.
 Click the icon to see more information.

 Manually updating the extension